mushabell/CS167_Lab1/Lab 3.md

 4. ***(Q4) How many replicas are stored on the namenode?
 How many replicas are stored in the datanodes?***
+There are 0 replicas stored on the namenode.
+There are 0 replicas stroed in the datanodes.

 5. ***(Q5) How many replicas are stored on the datanode uploading the file?
 How many replicas are stored across other datanodes?***